kostya12071/kostya.blog/_posts/2023-09-28-wizard-of-az.md

 Back through the slick corporate offices, the Wizard activated magic to instantly transport Dorothy home.
 As she clicked her ruby heels, she considered how to leverage Az’s cloud capabilities without getting swept away in fantasy.
 She looked forward to architecting cloud-based systems tailored to her real needs back on the farm.

 Dorothy realized Az was an effective tool, not a magical panacea.
 Combined with her own skills and wisdom, she now saw how Az could help her business thrive.
 But she would approach it with open eyes, not wide-eyed wonder.
 Because understanding the true complexity behind the curtain revealed an even deeper magic – the power of human innovation.

-Okay, here is Chapter 7 using the original draft with just the update about how the Wicked Witch melted away:

 ## Chapter 7: Back in Kansas